-Thinking about hiring another law firm to handle your divorce or custody case?
-It is not uncommon for litigants to switch attorneys in the middle of their case.
+Are you considering hiring another law firm to handle your divorce or custody case?
+It is not uncommon for litigants to switch attorneys in the middle of their cases.
 We estimate that almost half of our new clients hire us as a replacement for a prior attorney.
-In this episode of our family law and divorce podcast, Jake Gilbreath and Brian Walters discuss how to determine whether you should switch attorneys and what that process looks like.
+In this episode of our family law and divorce podcast, Jake Gilbreath and Brian Walters discuss determining whether you should switch attorneys and what that process looks like.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board-certified in family law by the Texas Board of Legal Specialization.

 Brian Walters: All right.
 Well, welcome back to For Better, Worse, or Divorce.
 I’m Brian Walters here with Jake Gilbreath.
 And today’s topic is, we’re going to talk about something that comes up a lot, is that somebody’s not happy with their attorney and they’re in the middle of the case, and they kind of face a difficult decision of, “Do I switch to a better attorney, or do I stick it out with the one that I have?”
 That’s not an easy choice.
 It’s got its pluses and minuses and risk and benefits.
 We deal with that a lot.
 Probably, I don’t know, 30 or 40% of the consults that I take are that exact issue, and probably 30 to 40% of our caseload is we’re the second lawyer, sometimes even the third lawyer.
 So these are all things that… It comes up.
 It’s a natural source of concern.